civictechdc/civictechdc-website/partners.md

   </h4>
   <div id="m-a1" class="usa-accordion__content usa-prose">
     <p>
             We're always looking for new and impactful projects where we can use skills to help our community.
-You can get in touch by __doing something__ to see if your project is a good fit with Civic Tech DC.
+You can get in touch by emailing us at <a href="mailto:hello@civictechdc.org" target="_blank">hello@civictechdc.org</a> to see if your project is a good fit with Civic Tech DC.
 This may be some email back-and-forth, a virtual chat, or meeting in person to hear more about the problem you're facing.
     </p>
     <a href="mailto:hello@civictechdc.org" target="_blank" class="usa-button">Get in touch</a>
   </div>